brodieaustin/avalon-novel/index.markdown

 ***

-In the morning, a stacatto knock on the door alerted Tara to the fact that Helen was wanted her for some reason or another.
+In the morning, a stacatto knock on the door alerted Tara to the fact that Maggie was wanted her for some reason or another.
 She was getting her father situated in his chair, making his tea and preparing his breakfast.
 Fortunatley, her father had always eaten simple, small meals.
 So he was able to subsist on porridge, thin stews, and whatever else Tara could conjure up for them.

 "Someone knocking, Tara."
 Her father said.
 "Aren't you going to answer it?"